lTheMightyMl/Jozve/Jozve.md

 Lemma: $f:\mathbb{R}^n\rightarrow\mathbb{R}$ is convex if and only if $g(t)=f(x_0+tu)$ is convex for every $x_0,u\in\mathbb{R}^n$ (the function is convex in every direction).
 We have $g''(t)=u^T(\mathbf{H}_f(x_0+tu))u\ge0$ for all $x_0$ and $u$, so $\mathbf{H}_f(x)$ must be positive semi-definite for all $x$.

+Using the second-order convexity test, we can easily show that:

+-

 ## Convex Optimization
 As you may know,  convex optimization problem is an optimization problem in which the objective function is a convex function and the feasible set is a convex set.
 Now let's examine some useful properties: